dasistwas/eu_einvoice/README.md

 > [!TIP]
 > You can test both XML and PDF+XML files by re-importing them, using the **E Invoice Import** DocType.

-For german government customers, the "Leitwegs-ID" should be entered into the field _Customer's Purchase Order_ of the **Sales Invoice**.
-This way it will show up in the XML's `BuyerReference` element.

 The following fields of the **Sales Invoice** are currently considered for the eInvoice: